Saint Cajetan: Life

 With the death of Pope Julius II in 1513, Cajetan withdrew from the papal court.
 Recalled to Vicenza by the death of his mother, he founded in 1522 a hospital for incurables there.
-By 1523 he had established a hospital in Venice, as well.
+By 1523, he had established a hospital in Venice, as well.
 His interests were as much or more devoted to spiritual healing than the physical kind, and he joined a confraternity in Rome called the "Oratory of Divine Love".
 He intended to form a group that would combine the spirit of monasticism with the exercises of the active ministry.

 Theatines

 A new congregation was canonically erected by Pope Clement VII in the year 1524.
 One of his four companions was Giovanni Pietro Carafa, the Bishop of Chieti, elected first superior of the order, who later became pope as Paul IV.
 From the name of the city of Chieti (in Theate), arose the name by which the order is known, the "Theatines".
-The order grew at a fairly slow pace: there were only twelve Theatines during the sack of Rome in 1527, during which Cajetan was tortured by the Spanish soldiers of Charles V who had mutinied.
-The Theatines managed to escape to Venice.
+The order grew at a fairly slow pace: there were only twelve Theatines during the sack of Rome in 1527, during which Cajetan was tortured by mutinous soldiers of Charles V.

-There Cajetan met Jerome Emiliani, whom he assisted in the establishment of his Congregation of Clerks Regular.
-In 1533 he founded a house in Naples.
+The Theatines managed to escape to Venice, where Cajetan met Jerome Emiliani, whom he assisted in the establishment of his Congregation of Clerks Regular.
+In 1533, he founded a house in Naples.
 The year 1540 found him in Venice again and from there he extended his work to Verona.
 He founded a bank to help the poor and offer an alternative to usurers (who charged high interest rates).
 It later became the Banco di Napoli.

 Cajetan died in Naples on 7 August 1547.
 His remains are in the church of San Paolo Maggiore in Naples; outside the church is Piazza San Gaetano, with a statue.

 Veneration

 He was beatified on 8 October 1629 by Pope Urban VIII.
-On 12 April 1671 Cajetan was canonized.
-Saint Cajetan's feast day is celebrated on 7 August.
+On 12 April 1671, Cajetan was canonized by Pope Clement X. Saint Cajetan's feast day is celebrated on 7 August.

-Jesuit missionary Eusebio Kino in 1691 established the mission San Cayetano de Tumacácori in honor of Cajetan.
+Jesuit missionary Eusebio Kino in 1691 established the mission San Cayetano de Tumacácori in honour of Cajetan.
 It is now Tumacacori National Historical Park in Arizona.

-He is known as the patron saint of Argentina, the unemployed, gamblers, document controllers, and good fortune.
-He was a spiritual aspirant in the mould of St. Francis of Assisi who gave up his riches for leading a life of Christian piety.
-Fully committed and dedicated as one who practiced total renunciation of material riches would be, he was unwavering in his pursuit of the spiritual goals he had set for completion and never allowed himself to be distracted from realizing them.
-To the end, he was immersed in his work; and, after being made the patron saint of the unemployed, he meets, fully and favourably, the hopes and aspirations of those searching for work.
+He is known as the patron saint of Argentina and of the unemployed.